cosmos72/gomacro/doc/features-and-limitations.md

     "func" always declares a closure (lambda) or a function type - there is no way to declare a function or method
 * nesting macros, quotes and unquotes

-Some features are still missing:
+Some features are still missing or incomplete:
-* interpreted interfaces.
-They can be declared, but nothing more: there is no way to implement them or call their methods.
+* interpreted interfaces are supported, but not extensively tested yet.
-  Note: interfaces imported from compiled code are fully functional, and interpreted types **can** implement them.
+* out-of-order code.
+Types, variables and functions must be declared **before** using them.
 * switching to a different package
   (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)
 * goto is partially implemented, needs to be completed